gestimation/cifmodeling/README.md

 - Effects on a risk at a specific time: `"SURVIVAL"`

 - Common effects on cumulative incidence probabilities over time:
-  `"POLY-PROPORTIONAL"`
+  `"PROPORTIONAL-COMPETING-RISK"`

-- Common effects on a risk over time: `"PROPORTIONAL"`
+- Common effects on a risk over time: `"PROPORTIONAL-SURVIVAL"`

 - Effects on a risk of a binomial outcome: `"BINOMIAL"`